Vitafusion SleepWell Review

 When I woke up, it felt like I was waking from a very deep sleep.
 I usually wake up feeling instantly alert, but it took me around 30 minutes to shake the groggy feeling.

-Other than a briefly cloudy head and heavy eyes, I didn’t notice any other side effects.
-I didn’t remember any vivid dreams either, which is often reported with melatonin.
+Other than a short-lasting cloudy head and heavy eyes, I didn’t notice any other side effects.
+I didn’t remember any vivid dreams either, which is sometimes reported with melatonin.

 The rest of the week

 I took the same dosage of SleepWell every night for the rest of the week.
-On five of those nights, I got between seven and eight hours’ sleep, which is great.
-On two nights, it dropped back down to six and a half, which is still ok for me.
+On five of those nights, I got between seven and eight hours’ sleep, which is good for me.
+On two nights, it dropped back down to six and a half, which is still okay for me.

-Interestingly, I had the same effects as the first night all week.
-Disorientated when waking in the night to go to the bathroom and a brief heavy feeling upon waking.
+Interestingly, I had the same side effects as the first night all week.
+I felt disorientated when waking in the night to go to the bathroom and had a brief groggy feeling upon waking.

 Sleep tracker data

-I don’t usually report what my sleep trackers say about my sleep stages when I review sleep aids, as they are never 100% reliable.
+I don’t usually report what my sleep trackers say about my sleep stages when I review sleep aids, as I don’t think they are 100% reliable.

 However, there was a strong pattern this week which interested me.
 Every day, without exception, my total REM sleep jumped significantly.

-I actually felt on fine form all week during the day, and was able to perform consistently well in my sports.
+I felt on good form during the day throughout the whole week and was able to perform consistently well in my sports.
 So perhaps there was an increase in REM sleep, and it was doing me good.

 Conclusion for the week

-I feel that the SleepWell gummies worked well for me.
+My overall sense was that the Vitafusion SleepWell gummies worked well for me.
 I got a good amount of sleep all week, and my sleep schedule adjusted to the local time quickly.
-I felt good during the day, could work and exercise well, and the side effects were minimal.
+I felt good during the day, could work and exercise well, and the side effects were tolerable.

 My only concern was the disorientated feeling when waking in the night.
 On reflection, I think I stumbled to the bathroom on a couple of occasions with worse coordination than I should have.